 2.1 High Crystal Quality Diamond Epilayer and Ultra-high Q Factor Cantilevers

-To achieve high Q factor SCD MEMS cantielvers, we grew a homoepitaxial diamond epilayer of the higest crystal quality on the high-pressure high-temperature (HPHT) (100) type-Ib SCD substrate.
+To achieve high Q factor SCD MEMS cantielvers, we grew a homoepitaxial diamond epilayer with the highest crystal quality on the high-pressure high-temperature (HPHT) (100) type-Ib SCD substrate.
 The fabrication of SCD cantilevers was performed using the smart-cut method, which involves the high-energy ion implantation, photolithography, reactive ion etching, and structure release[24, 26].
 To achieve Q factors over 1 million, the damaged layer at the bottom of the SCD cantilevers was efficiently removed in an oxygen ambient.
 The crystal quality of SCD epilayer was characterized using Raman spectroscopy, as shown in Figure 1.
 The Raman peak position (Figure 1a, 1b) and full-width at half-maxium (FWHM) (Figure 1c, 1e) of the diamond Raman signal were statistically analyzed in two dimensions across the epilayer.
 The FWHM of the diamond Raman peak centered at approximately 1332.27cm-1 , was measured to be ~1.5cm-1, which is the lowest reported value among the SCD wafers to date.
-The uniform distribution (Figure 1d) of the Raman peak discloses minial strain in the SCD epilayer.
+The uniform distribution (Figure 1d) of the Raman peak discloses low strain in the SCD epilayer.
 Thus, the SCD epilayer in this work represents the higest crystal quality achieved so far.
-An optical image of a typical SCD cantilevers with a length of 120 µm, a width of 12 µm, and a thickness around 2.2 µm is illustrated in Figure 1f.
+An optical image of typical SCD cantilevers with a length of 120 µm, a width of 12 µm, and a thickness around 2.2 µm is illustrated in Figure 1f.